 7. Complying with obligations

 Among other information, the product name, ingredients, allergens, nutritional values, storage instructions and alcohol volume of your items need to be listed on the page where a product can be purchased.
 That obligation officially falls on the party selling the product, i.e. usually the wholesaler.
 The wholesaler, in turn, makes the supplier responsible for providing that information.
-In the food sector, this is very often done through PS in foodservice, a specialist in this kind of product information.

-However, we also see a lot of situations where certain components are missing.
+However, we still see a lot of situations where certain components are missing.
 In day-to-day practice, we encounter wholesalers who are unable to display all of their product information on webshops, usually due to outdated software or software that is hard to customise.
 And we also come across manufacturers who do not provide complete product information.

 Working on your ‘Perfect Store Online’

 A Perfect Store Online is a webshop where customers can find the right products in the right place, presented in the best possible way to influence their purchase behaviour.
-In a future article, we will list what you can do to achieve that.
+In another article, we will list what you can do to achieve that.
 We will show you how a perfect store can help you achieve successful e-commerce in the food sector.